Brazil's beleaguered currency rebounds after intervention threat

 Brazil's main stock index .BVSP also rebounded from earlier losses of as much as 2.0 percent and was up 0.2 percent in late afternoon trading.

-Finance Minister Joaquim Levy said late on Thursday that the program helped ease market jitters and reaffirmed that some foreign reserves could be sold to dampen volatility.

-Despite the pressure on the currency, Tombini reaffirmed the central bank's policy of keeping interest rates at current levels for a prolonged period even as it raised its inflation forecast to well above its official target.
+But Tombini also reaffirmed the central bank's policy of keeping interest rates at current levels for a prolonged period even as it raised its inflation forecast to well above its official target.

-In a quarterly report released on Thursday, the bank raised its 2016 inflation forecast to 5.3 percent from 4.8 percent.
+The currency's weakness has offset the central bank's efforts to contain rising inflation through interest rate rises.
+In its quarterly report released on Thursday, the bank raised its 2016 inflation forecast to 5.3 percent from 4.8 percent previously.

-The worsening inflation outlook added the difficulties for policymakers, reluctant to raise interest rates during a worse-than-expected recession.
+The worsening inflation numbers dramatized the conundrum facing Tombini and other policymakers, who are also wrestling with a deepening recession that could be aggravated by further interest rate increases.

-Some economists warned the central bank risked putting the real under more pressure if it does not raise interest rates at its next scheduled rate-setting meeting on Oct.
-21.
+Some economists warned the bank risks putting more pressure on the real if it does not raise borrowing costs soon.

 "If the central bank does not hike in the next meeting, they will see another round of deterioration," Santander Securities strategist Sandro Sobral said in a note to clients.

-The crisis has fueled concern that another credit rating agency will follow Standard & Poor's example and cut Brazil's rating to junk status, forcing many global funds to dump its bonds from their portfolios.
+The crisis has fueled concern that another credit rating agency will follow Standard & Poor's example and cut Brazil's rating to junk, forcing many global funds to dump its bonds from their portfolios.

-Roussef's efforts to shore up deteriorating government finances will face a major test on Wednesday, when Brazil's Senate votes on whether to overturn presidential vetoes aimed at averting a surge in public spending.
+Brazil's Senate will vote Wednesday on whether to overturn presidential vetoes averting a surge in public spending, a major threat to Rousseff's efforts to shore up deteriorating government finances.

-Rousseff's approval ratings have cratered to single digits less than a year after she was re-elected last October, under pressure from the darkening economic outlook as well as a corruption scandal raging around key members of her Workers Party.
+Rousseff's approval ratings have cratered to single digits less than a year after she was re-elected last October, under pressure from the darkening economic outlook as well as the implication of key members of her Workers Party in a massive corruption scandal.

-(Additional reporting by London, Sao Paulo, Brasilia and Rio de Janeiro bureaus; Writing by Christian Plumb; Editing by Simon Cameron-Moore)
+(Additional reporting by London, Sao Paulo, Brasilia and Rio de Janeiro bureaus; Writing by Christian Plumb)

 BOAO, China China will substantially cut the number of sectors closed to foreign investment, its central bank governor said on Sunday.